collamaf/SimOlmio/README.md

 2021.01.13 by collamaf
 - Add new source option (5) to directly generate the 80kev photon from Ho decay.
+- Add possibility to choose number of Threads (NThreads)

 ## TO DO's